PriyankaPoojari/PriyankaPoojari/README.md

 ### Hi there 👋  Welcome to my github!!!

-I am detail-oriented Lead QA Engineer with over 12+ years of experience in software testing and quality assurance across diverse industries.
-Proficient in both manual and automated testing methodologies, utilizing tools such as Playwright, Cypress, Selenium and many more to ensure high-quality software delivery.
-Strong background in designing and implementing automation testing frameworks, as well as performance testing.
+🚀 QA Lead | Automation & Performance Testing | BFSI Expert

+🔹 12+ years of experience in Software Quality Assurance 🔹 Expertise in automation, performance testing, and test strategy for complex systems 🔹 Passionate about accelerating automation, reducing flakiness and optimizing test strategies

 - 👀 I’m currently looking out for full-time opportunities where I could apply my technical and functional skills to drive actionable results.